owlike/genson/website/Documentation/Extensions.md

 * Duration is ser/de as a long representing the duration in milliseconds.

+##Guava

+At the moment the Guava bundle is still under development, it only supports the Optional type.
+Absent will be serialized as null and null will be deserialized back to Absent.

+{% highlight java %}
+Genson genson = new GensonBuilder().withBundle(new GuavaBundle()).create();
+{% endhighlight %}

 ##Spring MVC##

 To enable json support in Spring MVC with Genson, you need to register Gensons MessageConverter implementation.